The Forsyte Saga: Silent films

-The book was filmed in 1920 and 1922.
-There was also a silent film adaptation of The White Monkey (1925).
+The book was filmed in 1920 but the film reels have since been lost and there is no known way of watching this version.
+There was also a silent film adaptation of The White Monkey made in 1925.

 1949 movie

+Greer Garson as Irene Heron in That Forsyte Woman (1949).

 A 1949 adaptation, called That Forsyte Woman in its United States release, starred Errol Flynn as Soames, Greer Garson as Irene, Walter Pidgeon as Young Jolyon, and Robert Young as Philip Bosinney.
+This adaptation took major liberties with the source material to centre on Irene and the men who fell in love with her.
+It was very poorly received as an adaptation and has since been overshadowed by the BBC and ITV adaptations that came in the 1960s and 2000s.

 1967 serial

-Susan Hampshire and Eric Porter in the 1967 television adaptation of The Forsyte Saga.
+Susan Hampshire and Eric Porter as Fleur and Soames Forsyte in the 1967 BBC television adaptation of The Forsyte Saga.

 A television adaptation by the BBC of The Forsyte Saga, and its sequel trilogy A Modern Comedy, starred Eric Porter as Soames, Joseph O'Conor as Old Jolyon, Susan Hampshire as Fleur, Kenneth More as Young Jolyon and Nyree Dawn Porter as Irene.
 It was produced by Donald Wilson and was shown in 26 episodes on Saturday evenings between 7 January and 1 July 1967 on BBC2.
 It was the repeat on Sunday evenings on BBC1 starting on 8 September 1968 that secured the programme's success, with 18 million tuning in for the final episode in 1969.
 It was shown in the United States on public television and broadcast all over the world, and became the first British television programme to be sold to the Soviet Union.

 Radio adaptations

 There have been various BBC radio dramatisations.
-The first was probably a radio production of The Man of Property in 11 weekly parts commencing 9 December 1945 on the BBC Home Service.
+Probably the earliest was a radio production of The Man of Property in 11 weekly parts, commencing on 9 December 1945 on the BBC Home Service.
 The music used as the opening and closing theme came from Edward Elgar's Enigma Variations, specifically the Nimrod variation.
 This adaptation starred Leo Genn as Jo, Grizelda Hervey as Irene and Ronald Simpson as Soames.
 It was adapted by Muriel Levy and produced by Val Gielgud and Felix Felton.
 Young Jolyons in later adaptations included Andrew Cruickshank, Leo Genn and Guy Rolfe.
 Another production of the dramatised cycle, which had Rachel Gurney as Irene, Noel Johnson as Young Jolyon and Alan Wheatley as Soames, came soon after the 1967 television series.
 The version broadcast in 1990 comprised a 75-minute opening episode followed by 22 hour-long episodes, entitled The Forsyte Chronicles.
 It was the most expensive radio drama serial ever broadcast, due to its length and its big-name cast, which included Dirk Bogarde, Diana Quick, Michael Williams and Alan Howard.
 This radio series was rerun on BBC 7 radio in 2004, and has been released commercially.